FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-12-20-create-server.md

 2. In the navigation menu, click on [Create Server](https://client.falixnodes.net/create).

-3. Scroll down to the **Plan Selection** section.

-4. Pick the plan that works best for you:
+3. Choose the server type that works best for you:
     - **Free** -- a great way to get started at no cost.
 You'll have access to Minecraft and Hytale servers with generous resources to try things out.
     - **Premium** -- unlocks additional games, applications, and extra server resources for a more powerful experience.

-5. Click **Continue** to proceed.
+4. Click **Continue** to proceed.

+{: .info}
+> If you already have a premium plan, this step is skipped and you'll go straight to entering your server details.

 ### Enter Server Details

 Now you'll give your server a name and an address.
 Fill in the following:

-- **Server Name**: This is how your server will appear in your dashboard.
-It's visible only to you by default, though it may appear publicly if you enable that later.
+- **Server Name**: This is how your server will appear in your dashboard (3-20 characters).
 Don't worry about picking the perfect name right now -- you can change it at any time.

-- **Server Domain**: This is the address your players will type in to connect to your server.
-Like the server name, this can also be changed later if you change your mind.
+- **Server Domain**: This is the address your players will type in to connect to your server (1-20 characters, lowercase letters only).
+You can also pick a domain suffix from the dropdown.
+Like the server name, this can be changed later if you change your mind.

 Once you're happy with your choices, click **Continue**.